Dot-Line-20/glint-server-v2/docs/users/-id/schedules.md

 			"id": "<number, positive integer>",
 			"userId": "<number, positive integer>",
-			"parentScheduleId": "<number or null, positive integer or null>", "name": "<string, length 1 to 64>",
+			"parentScheduleId": "<number or null, positive integer or null>", "type": "<number, positive integer and range 0 to 4>", "name": "<string, length 1 to 64>",
 			"startingAt": "<string, ISO 8601 Date and time in UTC format>", "endingAt": "<string, ISO 8601 Date and time in UTC format>",